 Can I Use Niacinamide After An AHA/BHA Peel?

-One skincare ingredient that has gained significant popularity recently is niacinamide, which appears to be a versatile ingredient that complements most other potent active ingredients.
+One skincare ingredient that has gained significant popularity recently is niacinamide, which appears to be versatile and complementary to most potent active ingredients.

 It is an ingredient that works well for most skin types, targeting breakouts, texture, tone, moisture, and fine lines.